Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Purdue and its opponents have not yet combined to score more than 54 points in a game this season.
+- Purdue's games have yet to go over 54 points this season.

-- The two teams combine to score 57.5 points per game, 3.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 57.5, is 3.5 points more than Saturday's over/under.

-- The 37.6 combined points per game that these two squads have allowed this season are 16.4 fewer than the 54 over/under in this contest.
+- This contest's total is 16.4 points greater than the 37.6 these two squads combine to surrender per game this season.

 Michigan State Stats and Trends